1582-83: The death of Sussex

 Dating the “Ur-Hamlet”

 It was often the case that Oxford worked through a personal issue by creating two (or more) different works, usually in different genres.
+(He dealt with his marriage troubles in seven different ways in seven different plays.)
 He may have exhausted his thirst for violence with Spanish Tragedy, but he was not finished with what had really been torturing him when he wrote it, the possibility that Leicester had had Sussex poisoned.
-In an atmosphere where suspicion of death by political murder was a commonplace, he may also have believed for many years, or at least suspected, that his own father had been murdered, in which case Leicester would have been the leading suspect there as well, for it was he who, more than any other, had benefitted from Earl John’s death, most of the Earl’s estates having been awarded by the Crown (i.e., the Queen, via the Court of Wards) to her favorite to farm for his personal profit during Edward’s minority.
+In an atmosphere where suspicion of death by political murder was a commonplace, he may also have believed for many years, or at least suspected, that his own father had been murdered, in which case Leicester would have been the leading suspect there as well, for it was he who, more than any other, had benefitted from Earl John’s death, most of the Earl’s estates having been awarded them by the Queen, via the Court of Wards, to farm for his personal profit during de Vere’s minority.

 The Ur-Hamlet

 We must keep in mind that the play we know as Hamlet today would not have been the play that audiences saw in 1584-85.
-The language and possibly much of the plot in the earliest version would have been much more like the original of Spanish Tragedy, or James IV, both from the 1580s.
+The language and possibly much of the plot in the earliest version would have been much more like the Spanish Tragedy or James IV, both from the 1580s.
 The reference to an early version of Hamlet by Nashe in his preface to Robert Greene’s Menaphon puts this or another early version before 1589.
 Stuck with the Stratford bio, literary historians are forced to attribute the so-called Ur-Hamlet to Thomas Kyd, based largely on Nashe’s following reference to the Kid from Aesop.
-But if you read this passage carefully you’ll see that Nashe is not out to identify Kyd as author of anything in particular, but to silence him, much as he would soon be doing to the Harveys.
+But if you read this passage carefully you’ll see that Nashe is not out to identify Kyd as author of anything in particular, but to silence him in the same way that he would soon be striving to silence the Harvey brothers.

 As Shakespeare’s greatest masterpiece and the work that comes the closest to telling Oxford’s own story, many now agree that Hamlet was added to and rewritten several times over the years.
 The final version (lengthening it to upwards of 5 hours playing time) was probably one of the last things Oxford worked on in the months before his death, when some of the most memorable bits of philosophy and poetry were added.

 Nor was it like the first published version, the so-called “bad quarto” from 1603.
-Oxford was never that bad, as can be seen from all his early plays; whatever their other faults, they are all poetic in ways utterly lacking in the 1603 quarto.
 In my view, A.S.
 Cairncross (The Problem of Hamlet, 1936) has proven beyond a doubt that the 1603 Hamlet was a road version, revised by someone other than the author for a company of no more than six actors, and trimmed of its poetry for the better understanding of its intended audience, the “unpoetic” Audreys of the provinces.
 Somehow this road version escaped the control of the Lord Chamberlain’s Men, probably through a hired actor who had no allegience to the company, who saw it laying around, swiped it, and sold it to a printer.
 Its publication forced the company, and Oxford, to publish an authentic version the following year.

 Who’s who at Oxford’s Elsinore?